kaievns/the-log/posts/lead/drafts/inverse-conway.md

 In the age of agile, architecture is a feeble master to serve.
 Because defining architecture ahead of time in exact details is a cardinal sin akin to trying to predict the future with product features.
-Sooner or later it will disappoint the same way the waterfall practices do.
+Sooner or later it will disappoint the same way as waterfall practices do.

 That does not mean that architectural patterns are a bad idea.
 It just means that the system needs to evolve along side the product discovery process.
-And since we don't know what the product will really look like after it meets the markets, a predefined architecture will sooner or later turn into a technical debt.
+And since we don't know what the product will really look like after it meets the markets, that predefined architecture will sooner or later will start getting in the way of getting work don.

-In non-trivial cases technology always follows the organisational structure, and the organisational structure can be purposefully attached to the business structure.
-And that sequence will eventually put technology in the most impactful position.
+In non-trivial cases architecture always follows the organisational structure, and the organisational structure can be purposefully attached to the business structure.
+And that structure will eventually put technology in the most impactful position.

 ## A common use case